 ABOUT TROUT UNLIMITED

-In Oregon, the organization has a full-time staff of 14 people working across the state in a highly collaborative environment, with a diversity of partners including landowners, Tribes, state and federal resource management agencies, private and public funders, and other NGO’s.
+TU is a national organization with 300,000 members and supporters organized into over 400 chapters and councils nationwide.
+Our dedicated grassroots volunteers are matched by a respected staff of organizers, lawyers, policy experts, and scientists who work out of more than 45 offices across the country.
+In Colorado, TU has a full-time staff of over 20 people working across the state on a variety of issues, with a diversity of partners including landowners, Tribes, state and federal resource management agencies, private and public funders, and other NGO’s.

 DUTIES AND RESPONSIBILITIES

 The primary job responsibility for this position will be the management and development of mine reclamation projects (including obtaining project funding and facilitating/overseeing project implementation) and coordination with local and regional stakeholders to develop and execute those projects.
 The successful applicant also will be expected to collaborate with and support Colorado Trout Unlimited’s efforts and develop volunteer opportunities, as appropriate.

 - Manage and coordinate abandoned mine land reclamation and construction projects of varying scope; construction oversight and verification of design specifications during implementation.

 - Develop requests for proposals, evaluate proposals, and solicit contractor bids for projects with varying deliverables and budget.